-LENZ has transformed from a pre-commercial biopharmaceutical company to a commercial pharmaceutical company with FDA approval for VIZZ, their first presbyopia treatment product.
+LENZ has transformed from a pre-commercial biopharmaceutical company to a commercial pharmaceutical company following FDA approval of VIZZ (aceclidine ophthalmic solution) for presbyopia treatment.

 Liabilities grew 92% — significant increase in debt or obligations, assess impact on financial flexibility.